cristian-sima/Wisply/README.md

 #### Install begoo tool

 Wisply is using [beego](http://beego.me/) framework.
-This framework provides a tool which simplifies the process of maintaing Wisply.
+This framework provides a tool which simplifies the process of maintaining Wisply.
 In order to install it:

 1. Open a terminal window
 2. Type `go get github.com/beego/bee`.
 If the script ends and there is nothing displayed, it means it is working